envimate/message-mate/README.md

 ```

 #### Configuring the MessageBus
-All configuration is done when using the `MessageBusBuilder` to create a new
+All configuration is done using the `MessageBusBuilder` class.
+All configurable properties have default values.
+This creates
-MessageBus.
+a synchronous MessageBus.
+The default `MessageBusExceptionHandler` throws all exceptions on the calling Thread.
+Whenever a
+class specific Channel has to be created, a synchronous one is created by the default MessageBusChannelFactory.

 ```java
 MessageBusBuilder.aMessageBus()